Convergence Analysis of Mean Shift: Preliminaries: ojasiewicz Property

 \section{Preliminaries: {\L}ojasiewicz Property}

 As mentioned above, \cite{yamasaki2019ms} proved the convergence of the mode estimate sequence $(\by_t)_{t\in\bbN}$ of the MS algorithm using an analytic kernel, without regard to the bandwidth parameter or the data dimension.
-The key in their proof is the {\L}ojasiewicz property/inequality for an analytic function \cite{lojasiewicz1965ensembles, absil2005convergence}, which provides a lower bound of the flatness of the the function around its critical points.
+The key in their proof is the {\L}ojasiewicz property/inequality for an analytic function \cite{lojasiewicz1965ensembles, absil2005convergence}, which provides a lower bound of the flatness of the function around its critical points.
 In the convergence analysis of the MS algorithm, this bound in turn allows us to transfer the convergence of the density estimate sequence $(f(\by_t))_{t\in\bbN}$ to that of the mode estimate sequence $(\by_t)_{t\in\bbN}$.
-In this paper, we follow a similar line to that of \cite{yamasaki2019ms}, but we rely on more advanced results about the {\L}ojasiewicz property.
+We follow a similar line to that of \cite{yamasaki2019ms}, but instead of relying on \cite{lojasiewicz1965ensembles, absil2005convergence} as in~\cite{yamasaki2019ms}, in this paper we rely on \cite{kurdyka1994wf} that shows the {\L}ojasiewicz property for a wider class of functions beyond analytic ones, and on more advanced convergence analysis \cite{attouch2013convergence, frankel2015splitting} that leverages that property.
 We here describe the {\L}ojasiewicz property, and important classes of functions having that property.

-We adopt the following definition of the {\L}ojasiewicz property/inequality, along with related notions. \begin{definition}[{\L}ojasiewicz property/inequality/exponent] A function $g:S\to\bbR$ with $S\subseteq\bbR^d$ is said to have the \emph{{\L}ojasiewicz property} at $\bx'\in S$ with an exponent $\theta$, if there exists $\epsilon>0$ such that $g$ is differentiable on $U(\bx',S,\epsilon)\coloneq\{\bx\in S\mid \|\bx'-\bx\|<\epsilon, g(\bx')-g(\bx)\ge0\}$ and satisfies the \emph{{\L}ojasiewicz inequality}
+We adopt the following definition of the {\L}ojasiewicz property/inequality, along with related notions. \begin{definition}[{\L}ojasiewicz property/inequality/exponent] A function $g:S\to\bbR$ with $S\subseteq\bbR^d$ is said to have the \emph{{\L}ojasiewicz property} at $\bx'\in S$ with an exponent $\theta$, if there exists $\epsilon>0$ such that $g$ is differentiable on $U(\bx',g,S,\epsilon)\coloneq\{\bx\in S\mid \|\bx'-\bx\|<\epsilon, g(\bx')-g(\bx)\ge0\}$ and satisfies the \emph{{\L}ojasiewicz inequality}